Published on: April 14, 2022

 Ensuring precautions are taken including around physical distancing, contact tracing, self-isolation and travel requirements;

-Clients have the option to participate in meetings via audio or video conference;
+Our clients are able to participate in meetings via audio or video conference;

 We are continuing to inform our people about the precautions they need to take, including reinforcing the need for personal hygiene and hand washing.